kulthoom12/best-photographer/README.md

 - As an existing user I would like to find the contact details to contact the photographer.
 - As an existing user I want to see any existing photography packages.

+### Typography

+**[EB Garamond](https://fonts.google.com/specimen/EB+Garamond)**: This font is elegant and classic.
+It’s used for headings to give the website a sophisticated and timeless look, perfect for the photography services we offer.

+**[Nunito](https://fonts.google.com/specimen/Nunito)**: This font is modern, clean, and easy to read.
+It’s used for the body text and other sections, making the website feel friendly and approachable for visitors.

+These fonts were chosen to create a good balance between elegance and readability, making the website professional and welcoming.

 ## Wireframes

 Wireframes were created on paper for mobile, tablet and laptop screens for the home page, packages page and the book now page.